RIBTAS007/Ribtas007.github.io/_posts/2017-01-01-Random-quote-generator.md

 * This is a simple application that generates a random quote.
 * You can also share the quotes directly on Twitter by clicking on the Share button.
-* This app was developed during the freeCodeCamp front end web development certification course.
+* It was developed during the freeCodeCamp front end web development certification course.
 * You can use the app from the link given below.